Does Fabric Softener Cause Acne?

 Oils & Fats In Some Fabric Softeners: Some oils and fats used in some fabric softeners have been shown to clog pores, such as coconut oil and cocoa butter.
 However, because most fabric softeners do not have a full ingredient list, it is difficult to determine whether the fabric softener you are using contains any of these problematic oils and fats.
 Even if your fabric softener does contain one or more of these ingredients, it is also difficult to know whether the small amount of fabric softener left on clothing would be enough to lead to clogged pores.

-The Bottom Line: Since we have open questions, out of an abundance of caution, it may be prudent for people with acne to forgo fabric softener when it is possible.
+The Bottom Line - Use Alternatives Instead: Since there are open questions, out of an abundance of caution, it may be prudent for people with acne to forgo fabric softener.
+Instead, try anti-static dryer balls.

 - All about Fabric Softeners